Experience Mahi Mahi Fishing on the Gold Coast

 For successful Mahi mahi fishing, equip yourself with 10 to 15-kilo tackle.
 While some prefer overhead reels, spinning gear is often the weapon of choice.
 Overheads excel in trolling for Dolphinfish.
 You can employ various techniques, including trolling, spinning, live baiting, dead baiting, and float lining, to catch Mahi-mahi.
 They are particularly responsive to small to medium skirt lures in various colors towed at speeds of 6-8 knots.
 Often, you’ll find them as bycatch while trolling for Tuna or Marlin.

-If you cant get live bait floating unweighted pilchards down a burley trail can also be highly effective.
-Dolphin fish respond well to burley and will often swim right to the back of the boat in massive schools, when this occurs you can simply flick baits or spinners straight to them.
+During the months of December, January, and February, you can also have great success using live yellowtail and slimy mackerel as bait.
+These live baits should be set at different depths below balloons and fished along a current line.
+If live bait isn’t available, try floating unweighted pilchards down a burley trail, as this can also be highly effective.
+Mahi-mahi are attracted to burley and may swim right up to the back of the boat in massive schools.
+When this happens, you can easily flick baits or spinners straight to them.

 Book Your Gold Coast Mahi Mahi Fishing Adventure

 If you’re eager to experience the thrill of Mahi mahi fishing on the Gold Coast, don’t hesitate to book one of our exciting fishing charters.
 Visit our homepage to secure your spot and have a chance to catch these magnificent sport fish.